ECronin1973/programming-for-data-analytics/project/README.md

 | **Hourly aggregation limits granularity** | Aggregating data to hourly bins reduced ability to capture short‑term disruptions | Highlights trade‑off between reproducibility and temporal precision |

 ### 📑 Reviewer Takeaway
-Findings confirm that **weather‑only predictors explain limited variance** in flight delays.
+The findings confirm that weather-only predictors account for a limited proportion of variance in flight delays.
-- **Arrivals** are moderately sensitive to temperature and humidity.
+- Arrivals demonstrate moderate sensitivity to temperature and humidity.
-- **Departures** show weaker weather dependence, pointing to missing operational features.
+- Departures exhibit weaker dependence on weather, indicating the absence of key operational features.
-- **Hourly aggregation** ensured reproducibility but dampened short‑term signal strength.
+- Hourly aggregation enhanced reproducibility but reduced the ability to detect short-term variations.

-Overall, the results underscore the need to **integrate operational data** (airline schedules, runway assignments, staffing levels) alongside weather to achieve stronger predictive performance.
+Overall, the results emphasise the necessity of integrating operational data, such as airline schedules, runway assignments, and staffing levels, with weather variables to improve predictive performance.
-This sets the stage for the **Conclusion** section, where future enhancements and operational integration are proposed.
+These findings provide a foundation for the Conclusion section, which will propose future enhancements and the integration of operational data.

+---

 ## 16. Project Limitations